gouravjagde/Data-Analytics-Job-Market-Analysis/README.md

 # Introduction
 📊 Dive into the data job market!
 Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.

+Credits go to @LukeBarousse on YouTube for the excellent SQL tutorials that allowed me to create this project!

 🔍 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)

 # Background